MRT hacks in Singapore

 The odds are, you have a NETS card.
 You also probably have a separate MRT card.
 And it’s unlikely your wallet has enough slots to accommodate the multitude of cards that are part and parcel of life.

-Here’s an easy solution - simplify life by combining two cards into one.
-You can use your bank card to pay for all your public transportation journeys - as long as it has a NETS FlashPay logo on the back of your card.
+Here’s an easy solution – simplify life by combining 2 cards into 1.
+You can use your bank card to pay for all your public transportation journeys – as long as it has a NETS FlashPay logo on the back of your card.
 Like this:

 If your card has a FlashPay logo like that, top up your NETS FlashPay at any ATM, NETS self-service top-up machine or Add Value Machine Plus (AVM+).
 Then use it as you would use a regular MRT card, and you can redeem 10% travel rebates and earn free MRT rides!